Edge effects

 Edges arise where two or more habitat types come into contact as here in Pennsylvania, United States.

-And edge between an open parkland and a riparian zone in Sydney, Australia.
+An edge between an open parkland and a coastal swamp oak forest in Sydney, Australia.

+Definition

 In ecology, edge effects are changes in population or community structures that occur at the boundary of two or more habitats.
+These effects transpire since environmental conditions near habitat boundaries differ from those in the interior areas.
+Habitat boundaries experience conditions like increased wind exposure, light, and temperature fluctuations.
 Areas with small habitat fragments exhibit especially pronounced edge effects that may extend throughout the range.
-As the edge effects increase, the boundary habitat allows for greater biodiversity.

-Urbanization is causing humans to continuously fragment landscapes and thus increase the edge effect.
-This change in landscape ecology is proving to have consequences.
-Generalist species, especially invasive ones, have been seen to benefit from this landscape change whilst specialist species are suffering.
-For example, the alpha diversity of edge-intolerant birds in Lacandona rainforest, Mexico, is decreasing as edge effects increase.
+As the edge effects increase, the boundary habitat can support higher levels of biodiversity than adjacent ecosystems with increased habitat fragmentation because they serve as transitional zones for overlapping environmental conditions.
+In this way species from each of these two separate ecosystems are able to co-exist in the same general area along with species which have developed adaptations specific to the edge environment.